-- Other tools modify their input dataset.
-For example, Add Field adds a new attribute field to the input dataset and doesn't require an output dataset.
-Several tools in the Editing toolbox modify the feature geometry of the input dataset.
+Tools such as Add Field and Calculate Field add and calculate new attribute fields for the input dataset and do not produce an output dataset.
+Several tools in the Editing Tools toolbox modify the feature geometry of the input dataset.

-- Make a backup copy of the input features, then run the tool using one copy as input, leaving the other copy in its original state.
+- Make a backup copy of the input data, and then run the tool using one copy as input, leaving the other copy in its original state.

 - When input data is stored in a versioned geodatabase, tools will only modify the single version of the data.
 To apply changes to the rest of the database, the version must be reconciled and posted.